Nicolas Bouliane

 I call it the “nightmare graph”.

-These things happens because those systems were not designed with immigrants in mind.
-Their designers made a lot of assumptions about what every adult German resident should have, and these assumptions were wrong.
+These things happens because the systems in place were not designed with immigrants in mind.
+Their designers made a lot of assumptions about what every adult German resident should have, and those assumptions were wrong.

 Person being left out

-A big part of my job is to find and document workarounds for deadlocks that result from such assumptions.
+A big part of my job is to find and document workarounds for the deadlocks that result from those assumptions.

 …because you can’t register your address